-To conclude, we note that though the primordial non-Gaussianities in cosmological fluctuations are suppressed in single-field systems of inflation \cite{Maldacena:2002vr}, they can be generated in a multi-field system and appear in the CMB anisotropy as well as in measurements of the large scale structure of the Universe (see for instance \cite{Bartolo:2004if} and \cite{Planck:2019kim}).
-Future experimental projects such as LiteBird \cite{LiteBIRD:2022}, Euclid \cite{Amendola:2016saw}, LSST \cite{LSSTScience:2009jmu}, etc.\ will be able to measure the magnitude of these non-Gassianities and constrain their existence.
-Though our model contains only one scalar field at the beginning, the scalaron which originates from the $R^2$ term in the action (\ref{SQG}) makes the system behave as an effectively two-field system.
+To conclude, we note that though the primordial non-Gaussianities in cosmological fluctuations are suppressed in single-field systems of inflation \cite{Maldacena:2002vr}, they can still be generated in a multi-field system and appear in the CMB anisotropy, as well as in measurements of the large scale structure of the Universe (see for instance \cite{Bartolo:2004if} and \cite{Planck:2019kim}).
+Future experimental projects such as LiteBird \cite{LiteBIRD:2022}, Euclid \cite{Amendola:2016saw}, LSST \cite{LSSTScience:2009jmu}, etc.\ will be able to measure the magnitude of these non-Gaussianities and constrain their existence.
+Though our model contains only one non-gravitational scalar field at the beginning, the scalaron which originates from the $R^2$ term in the action (\ref{SQG}) makes the system behave as an effectively two-field system.
 In \cite{Mori:2017caa} it is outlined how one may compute the non-Gaussianities in such models.
-Furthermore, as we have mentioned with reference to \cite{Salvio:2017xul} in section III.C, the massive spin-2 mode can contribute to the metric perturbations during inflation, thus altering the inflationary parameters.
+Furthermore, as we have mentioned with reference to \cite{Salvio:2017xul} in Section \ref{sec:numerical}, the massive spin-2 mode can contribute to the metric perturbations during inflation, thus altering the inflationary parameters.
 This correction has turned out to be very small in our model, but the size of its contribution to the non-Gaussianities is not known as of yet.
-We thus plan to put the focus of our future investigations on the primordial non-Gaussianities in inflationary models based on scale invariance.
+We plan to put the focus of our future investigations on calculating the primordial non-Gaussianities in inflationary models based on scale invariance.

 \acknowledgments We thank Manfred Lindner and Andreas Trautner for many fruitful discussions.
 J.R.\ and P.S.\ are supported by the IMPRS-PTFS.
 J.\ Kubo is partially supported by the Grant-in-Aid for Scientific Research (C) from the Japan Society for Promotion of Science (Grant No.19K03844).